js-cookie/js-cookie/README.md

 Default: not set.

-**Note that more recent browsers are making "Lax" the default value even without specifiying anything here.**
+**Note that more recent browsers are making "Lax" the default value even without specifying anything here.**

 **Examples:**